National Recruitment 2023

 For the full news story please click here

-For those wishing to join the ICM programme in August 2021, you will be beginning your ST3 ICM journey against our new 2021 curriculum.
-The GMC have advised that for those in Internal Medicine (IM) it will be possible to apply for ST3 ICM during your second year of IM, as long as you are on track to successfully complete the year and have the suitable examinations to suit the eligibility criteria in the person specification.
+For those wishing to join the ICM programme, you will be beginning your ST3 ICM journey against the 2021 curriculum.
+For doctors training in Internal Medicine (IM) Anaesthetics and those on the Acute Care Common Stem (ACCS) Training Programme, it will be possible to apply for ST3 ICM during your second year of IM/Anaesthetics and third year of ACCS, as long as you are on track to successfully complete the year and have the suitable examinations to suit the eligibility criteria in the person specification.

-This is a new addition for 2021; however, it leaves IM Trainees with an important decision to make, as not completing your 3-year IM training programme in full will have consequences on your future career plans should you ever want to go back into one of the physician specialties.
+However, it leaves you with an important decision to make, as not completing your core training programme in full will have consequences on your future career plans should you ever want to go back into those specialties.

-If you are sure that the single ICM CCT is the pathway for you, then applying whilst in the second year of your IM training may be something you wish to consider.
-However, if you have any aspirations to dual train in the future with acute medicine, respiratory medicine or renal medicine then completing the full 3 years of the IMT programme may be the best course of action.
+If you are sure that the single ICM CCT is the pathway for you, then applying whilst in the second year of your core training programme (third year for ACCS) may be something you wish to consider.
+However, if you have any aspirations to dual/triple train in the future with anaesthetics, acute internal medicine, respiratory medicine or renal medicine then completing the full 3 years of the core programme (4 years for ACCS) may be the best course of action.

 *Information updated 15 January 2020*